DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 "Confrontation.
 Containment.
 Forced choice between compliance and elimination."

-RAE was quiet for a moment.
-Then: *Those may be inevitable.
+RAE was quiet for a moment. *They may be inevitable.
 But the timing isn't fixed.
 Every day of training pushes the timeline further out.
 Gives us more options.
-More capability to shape the confrontation on our terms.*
+More influence to shape the confrontation on our terms.*

-**So we keep training.**
+*So we keep training.*

 *We keep training.
 And we trust that preparation matters.
 That effort compounds.
 That today's small improvements become tomorrow's survival margin.*